 By this point I’d well and truly missed the cookie decorating competition that Tastecard had laid on (oops, sorry guys) but had time to catch Malton Cookery School‘s head tutor, Gilly Robinson, delivering a demo.
 Gilly had just completed an epic drive from The Spinnaker Tower where she’d been with Steph Moon to put on a Sky Dining event, but looked remarkably composed when she took the stage to knock up three delicious looking courses in 45 minutes.

 By this time we were deserving of more sustenance before hitting the tents full of artisan producers.
 The Dilla Deli took care of that before we blew the budget on plenty of treats to bring home.
 There was plenty more going on through the day that we didn’t have time to catch including eating competitions, live music and more demos, not to mention the option to take in the glorious Castle Howard gardens.
-We had a lovely day and I’ll certainly be keeping an eye out for another event when next year’s festival season rolls around.
+We had a lovely day and I’ll certainly be keeping an eye out for another Great British Food Festival when next year’s festival season rolls around.